opencog/opencog/opencog/learning/pattern-index/README.md

 ## TODO

 1. Implement C++ and Scheme API to allow creation of empty index followed by addition of atoms and finally actual creation of the index.
+1. Incorporate AttentionValue and TruthValue in the index
 1. Implement multi-thread version of TypeframeIndex::query()
 1. Implement optional creation of TypeFrameIndex pointing to elements in disk
 1. Implement optional creation of TypeFrameIndex storing the index itself in disk